Welcome to Parkinson's Australia

 When we speak to politicians and decisions makers we like to speak about who we are as an organisation as well as what we do.We would love to hear your story as a person with Parkinson’s, carer, family member, friend or health professional.
 Coupled with statistics and evidence your stories are a powerful tool to bring positive change for the Parkinson’s community.
 Click here tell us your story.

 Signing a petition or writing your name on the bottom of a form letter doesn’t adequately tell your Member of Parliament or Senator about your needs.
 A letter will have an impact, especially if you are asking them to address specific inadequacies in your area health system.
 Ask them to attend the support group in your area to hear first-hand about the needs of people with Parkinson’s in their electorate.
-To contact your local MP or Senators click here.
+For more information on writing to your Member of Parliament or Senator click here.

 You can help by making a donation.
 Any amount, large or small, helps Parkinson’s Australia to continue to advocate for the needs of people with Parkinson’s, carers, family and friends.
 Your contribution helps to continue to educate health professionals and widen our reach to regional, remote and rural areas.
 Donate here.